LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    yes

-The goal-expansion mechanism prevents an infinite loop when expanding a goal by checking that a goal to be expanded does not resulted from a previous expansion of the same goal.
+The goal-expansion mechanism prevents an infinite loop when expanding a goal by checking that a goal to be expanded was not the result from a previous expansion of the same goal.
 For example, consider the following object:

 ::